reu/clipshare/README.md

 ## Instalation

-### GitHub Releasees (Pre-Built Binaries)
+### Pre-Built Binary
-Each release comes with pre-build binaries of several platforms.
+Each release comes with pre-built binaries of several platforms.
 Grab it from [Github Releases](https://github.com/reu/clipshare/releases).

 ### Cargo
 If you are a Rust enthusiast, installing via Cargo is just: